Develop a Service with Docker¶

 Note

-Deploying the service component may take a while.
-Once deployed, the Development environment card indicates the Deployment Status as Active.
+Deploying the service may take a while.
+Once deployed, the Development environment card shows the Deployment Status as Active.

-Once you have successfully deployed the service, you can test, manage, and observe it like any other component type in Choreo.
+Once deployed, you can test, manage, and observe the service like any other component in Choreo.

-To perform a more detailed diagnosis of this Dockerfile-based REST API by viewing Kubernetes-level insights, see Choreo's DevOps capabilities.
+To view Kubernetes-level insights for detailed diagnosis of this Dockerfile-based REST API, see Choreo's DevOps capabilities.